escheive/Rainforest-Shopping/README.md

 ### Hurdles ###

-#user authentication was a stretch goal that i couldn't figure out
+user authentication was a stretch goal that i couldn't figure out

-#Cart functionality was a stretch goal that I attempted but also couldn't get functional
+Cart functionality was a stretch goal that I attempted but also couldn't get functional

+Review system is a stretch goal where i set up the means to leave reviews, but still need to figure out how to display them for the products